Make this chicken dhansak from scratch with or without pineapple.

 When if comes to curry house style chicken dhansak, there are two groups of fans… Those who like pineapple in their curry and those that don’t.
 You can make this chicken dhansak from scratch, just as you like it.

 This chicken dhansak from scratch recipe is just like those you get at the best curry houses but you don’t need to prepare a base curry sauce first.
+You will also find links to popular side dishes to enjoy your chicken dhansak with.

 What is the difference between this chicken dhansak from scratch and curry house cooking?